strupo/usernames/README.md

  Last names were pulled from mongabay (http://names.mongabay.com/data/1000.html) and are the top 1000 in order of most to    least common.

- firstnames_long.txt and FIRSTNAMES_LONG.txt are sourced from: http://deron.meranda.us/data/census-derived-all-first.txt
+ firstnames_long.txt was sourced from: http://deron.meranda.us/data/census-derived-all-first.txt
- There are 7275 names in this list.
+ There are 4275 names in this list.
+FIRSTNAMES_LONG.txt is the same list but in all caps.

  firstnames.txt has 200 names in it, 100 of the most common male names and 100 of the most common female names.
  I don't remember the source for this list nor which generation they were popular in.

 A-Znumbers_ascend.csv contains usersnames such as: